Duty, Motive, and the Lotus Leaf Principle

 Spiritual Mechanism | Avoiding “impure” objects (e.g., meat) to stay clean. | Acting out of service to others rather than personal desire. |

-The Essential Lesson: Spiritual “immunity” is granted by the motive of an action, not the material nature of the objects handled.
-If a practitioner prepares food for her family because it is her mandatory duty to care for their health—rather than a desire to satisfy her own palate—she remains untainted.
+The Essential ISKCON Lesson: Spiritual “immunity” comes from the motive of an action, not the material nature of the objects handled.
+If a practitioner prepares food for her family because it is her mandatory duty to care for their health—rather than a desire to satisfy her own palate—she remains untainted by negative karma.
 The soul is protected by the purity of the service, not the contents of the menu.

-This internal immunity, however, does not exist in a vacuum; it should be expressed through the map of our daily obligations.
+This internal immunity, however, does not exist in a vacuum; it should be expressed through the map of your daily obligations.

 3. The Map of Duty: Choosing Service Over Perfection (BG 3.35 & 2.47)